Ako Mayama

-Ako Mayama (真山 亜子, Mayama Ako), previously known as Rin Mizuhara (水原 リン), is a Japanese voice actress who is known for playing young boys or scruffy old ladies.
-She is best known for playing Sugiyama-kun in the TV series Chibi Maruko-chan.
+Ako Mayama (真山 亜子, Mayama Ako), previously known as Rin Mizuhara (水原 リン, Mizuhara Rin), is a Japanese voice actress.

-Life
+She is known for portraying young boys or scruffy old ladies.

+She is best known for voicing Satoshi Sugiyama, also known as Sugiyama-kun, in the Chibi Maruko-chan television anime series.

+Biography

 Ako Mayama is a native of Gifu prefecture and a graduate of Toyo University.